Austin Stack: Early life

 Stack was born in Ballymullen, Tralee, County Kerry, to William Stack, an attorney's clerk, and Nanette O'Neill.
 He was educated at the Christian Brothers School in Tralee.
 At the age of fourteen, he left school and became a clerk in a solicitor's office.
-A gifted Gaelic footballer, he captained the Kerry team to All-Ireland victory in 1904.
-He also served as President of the Kerry Gaelic Athletic Association County Board.
+A gifted Gaelic footballer, he captained the Kerry team to All-Ireland SFC victory in 1904.
+He also served as President of the Gaelic Athletic Association's Kerry County Board.

 Activism

 He became politically active in 1908 when he joined the Irish Republican Brotherhood.
 In 1916, as commandant of the Kerry Brigade of the Irish Volunteers, he made preparations for the landing of arms by Roger Casement.
 He was made aware that Casement was arrested on Easter Saturday and was being held in Tralee.
 He made no attempt to rescue him from Ballymullen Barracks.

 Stack was arrested and sentenced to death for his involvement in the Rising; however, this was later commuted to penal servitude for life.
+Imprisoned at HM Prison Dartmoor Stack was in the company of senior leaders of the rebellion: Éamon de Valera, Harry Boland and Thomas Ashe.
+Stack was a leader of Irish Republican prisoners and led several hunger strikes (including one at Dundalk Gaol) in resistance to being treated as criminals.
 He was released under general amnesty in June 1917 and was elected as an abstentionist Sinn Féin MP for Kerry West at the 1918 Westminster election, becoming a member of the 1st Dáil.
 He was elected unopposed as an abstentionist member of the House of Commons of Southern Ireland and a member of the 2nd Dáil as a Sinn Féin TD for Kerry–Limerick West at the 1921 elections.

-Stack, as part of his role as Minister for Home Affairs, is widely credited with the creation and administration of the Dáil Courts.
+Stack, as part of his role as Minister for Home Affairs, was responsible for the creation and administration of the Dáil Courts.
 These were courts run by IRA in parallel and opposition to the judicial system being run by the British government.
 The IRA and Sinn Féin was highly successful in both getting the civilian population of Ireland to use the courts and accept their rulings.
 The success of this initiative gave Sinn Féin a large boost in legitimacy and supported their goals in creating a "counter-state" within Ireland as part of their overarching goals in the War of Independence.
+Frank O'Connor, later a republican colleague in the civil war, considered him a failure as home affairs minister for an unrealistic attitude to overseeing a ministry in constrained circumstances – a complaint many of his cabinet colleagues made.

-He opposed the Anglo-Irish Treaty of 1921, and took part in the subsequent Civil War.
-He was captured in 1923 and went on hunger strike for forty-one days before being released in July 1924.
+He opposed the 1921 Anglo-Irish Treaty and took part in the subsequent Civil War.
+In the shadow republican government established in late 1922 he was appointed minister of finance.
+He remained secretary of Sinn Féin.
+He was captured on 14 April 1923 and went on hunger strike for forty-one days before being released along with approximately 15,000 Sinn Féin and IRA prisoners in July 1924.